Decoding the near-threshold $X_{0,\,1}(4140)$ and $X_{1}(4685)$ states via OZI-suppressed coupled-channel scattering: - - scattering in sector

 with the channels' reduced masses $\mu_i$, where the numerators of vector meson propagators are not written down.
 The ultraviolet (UV) divergence in the loop integral is regularized using a three-momentum cutoff $\Lambda$.
 In Eq. (\ref{eq:Tmatrix}), the cutoff dependence of the loop function $G_i$ is absorbed by the interaction kernel $V$, and the resulting parameters $a_{i j}$ are cutoff-independent.
 The coupled channel scattering amplitude around $J/\psi \phi$ threshold is expressed in terms of these parameters,

-with $i,\,j=1,\,2,\,3$ labeling channels $D_s\bar{D}_s$, $J/\psi \phi$ and $D_s^{\ast}\bar{D}_s^{\ast}$, respectively \footnote{Regarding the $D\bar{D}$ channel do not strongly couple to $X(3960)$, the imaginary part of $a_{11}$ from $D\bar{D}$ is small and counted to be subleading interaction.}, where $a_{ij}$ are \textit{scattering-length}, and $k_i$ is the c.m. momentum of the channel-$i$.
+with $i,\,j=1,\,2,\,3$ labeling channels $D_s\bar{D}_s$, $J/\psi \phi$ and $D_s^{\ast}\bar{D}_s^{\ast}$, respectively \footnote{Regarding the $D\bar{D}$ channel do not strongly couple to $X(3960)$, the imaginary part of $a_{11}$ from $D\bar{D}$ is small and counted to be subleading interaction.}, where $a_{ij}$ are \textit{scattering length}, and $k_i$ is the c.m. momentum of the channel-$i$.
+It should be noted that the parameters $a_{11}$, $a_{22}$, and $a_{33}$ introduced here represent the scattering lengths for the single-channel interactions and are therefore strictly real numbers.
+However, after dynamically incorporating the coupled-channel effects, unitarity ensures that the effective scattering length (e.g., $a_{22}^{eff}$) naturally acquires an imaginary part corresponding to the open-channel effects.
 More details on the relation between the interaction kernel and scattering length can be referred to in Appendix I. If the interaction is strong enough, a near-threshold pole of the $T$-matrix can be generated as a zero of the determinant of the matrix in the right-hand side of Eq. (\ref{eq:Tmatrix2}).